New forecasts: The British economy outperforms Germany

 The UK economy has been hobbled by weak productivity growth since the financial crisis, and labor supply problems have emerged in recent years.
 This has led the Bank of England to become more pessimistic about the UK's growth prospects in the coming years.

 “The fundamentals of the UK economy remain very strong,” said Pushbeen Singh, chief economist at CEBR.
-“London’s position as a center for financial and advisory services remains strong and, combined with the overall strength of the services sector across the UK, will drive growth in the UK.”
+“London’s position as a center for financial and advisory services remains strong and, combined with the overall strength of the services sector across the UK, will drive UK growth.”

-He said the economic impact of Britain's exit from the European Union “has either been exaggerated or has not yet been adequately researched.”
+He said the economic impact of Brexit “has either been exaggerated or has not yet been adequately researched.”

 China is replacing the United States as the world's largest economy

-The economic consulting firm expects China to overtake the United States as the world's largest economy in 2037, with global GDP doubling as emerging markets catch up with developed countries.
+The economic consulting firm expects that China will overtake the United States as the world's largest economy in 2037 and that global GDP will double as emerging markets catch up with developed countries.

-By 2038, Italy will fall out of the world's top 10 economies and will be replaced by South Korea.
-The United States and Germany will fall to the bottom of the rankings, while India and Brazil – two developing countries with large populations – will move up into the top ten.
+By 2038, Italy will disappear from the world's ten largest economies and be replaced by South Korea.
+The United States and Germany will fall in the rankings, while India and Brazil – two populous developing countries – will move into the top ten.

-Singh said France would underperform the UK largely because of its large public sector and high taxes, while a production slowdown in Germany would help the UK catch up.
+Singh said France would fall behind the UK mainly because of its large public sector and high taxes, while a slowdown in production in Germany would help the UK catch up.

 ©2023 Bloomberg L.P